BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## OpenCL Performance

-The performance of OpenCL kernels is affected by runtime parameters determining the allocation and partitioning of work changes between devices.
+The performance of OpenCL kernels is affected by runtime parameters, such as local workgroup, memory prefetching and blocking, and loop unrolling, which determine the allocation and partitioning of work between devices.
 Much of the partitioning can occur automatically using autotuning.
 Autotuning and tools and techniques used to measure device performance are summarised in this subsection.
 Also discussed is the common issue of phase shifting and how it relates to measuring OpenCL performance.